 The Oregon Department of Energy’s Solar+Storage Rebate Program offers rebates to residential customers and low-income service providers that install solar or solar paired with battery storage systems.
 At least 25 percent of rebate funds each year are reserved for low- or moderate-income residential customers and low-income service providers, with higher rebate amounts available to these groups.
 ODOE collaborated with Oregon Housing and Community Services, the solar industry, and other energy partners to develop a streamlined, stackable, and cost-effective process to determine income eligibility for program participants and maximize incentives for project cost savings.
 The 352 completed projects that received a rebate in the first round of funding represent solar electric generation that is estimated to displace 2,193 metric tons of carbon dioxide equivalent per year.

-In this webinar, representatives from the Maryland Energy Administration and the Oregon Department of Energy will present their programs and answer questions from the audience.
-CESA’s Todd Olinsky-Paul will moderate.
+In this webinar, representatives from the Maryland Energy Administration and the Oregon Department of Energy presented their programs and answered questions from the audience.
+CESA’s Todd Olinsky-Paul moderated.

 These programs were recipients of the 2022 State Leadership in Clean Energy Awards.